lucasnfe/puct-music-emotion/README.md

 ## Reproducing Results

 Our PUCT approach uses three neural models: a music language model (our "policy" network), a music emotion classifier and a music discriminator (our "value" networks).
-The easiest way to reproduce the results is to [download the trained models](https://drive.google.com/drive/folders/1bgx-r2gFi6yFTFGTOZbnrxUVvue-Dold?usp=sharing) and run the following command:
+The easiest way to reproduce the results is to [download the trained models](https://drive.google.com/drive/folders/1bgx-r2gFi6yFTFGTOZbnrxUVvue-Dold?usp=sharing) and run the `generate_mcts.py` script from the `workspace` folder:

 ```
  python3 generate_mcts.py --lm language_model_epoch_6.pth \